Thomas Harriot: Death

-From 1614 Harriot was consulting Theodore de Mayerne, who was among James I's doctors, for an apparent cancer of the left nostril that was gradually eating away the septum and was apparently linked to a cancerous ulcer on his lip.
+From 1614 Harriot was consulting Théodore de Mayerne, who was among James I's doctors, for an apparent cancer of the left nostril that was gradually eating away the septum and was apparently linked to a cancerous ulcer on his lip.
 This progressed until 1621, when he was living with a friend named Thomas Buckner on Threadneedle Street.
 There he died, apparently from skin cancer.
 It was suspected that Harriot's cancer was due to excessive tobacco consumption.

 He died on 2 July 1621, three days after writing his will (discovered by Henry Stevens).
 His executors posthumously published his Artis Analyticae Praxis on algebra in 1631; Nathaniel Torporley was the intended executor of Harriot's wishes, but Walter Warner in the end pulled the book into shape.
 It may be a compendium of some of his works but does not represent all that he left unpublished (more than 400 sheets of annotated writing).
 It is not directed in a way that follows the manuscripts and it fails to give the full significance of Harriot's writings.

 Thomas Harriot was buried in the church of St Christopher le Stocks in Threadneedle Street, near where he died.
 The church was subsequently damaged in the Great Fire of London, and demolished in 1781 to enable expansion of the Bank of England.